The Wild West: Anglesey’s top naturewatch spots

 Red squirrels love the Isle of Anglesey, but they are significantly less common to see than their grey counterparts, so catching sight of these little furry creatures is truly captivating.

-One of the top places to spot red squirrels on Anglesey is in the forested area of Newborough on the southeast coast of the island.
-They also inhabit the woodland at Pentraeth on the northeast coast and the wooded areas on the east coast along the banks of the Menai.
+One of Anglesey’s top naturewatch spots to see red squirrels on Anglesey is in the forested area of Newborough.
+They also inhabit the woodland at Pentraeth on the northeast coast, and the wooded areas on the east coast along the banks of the Menai.

 Bird watching holidays on Anglesey

-One of the top sites for birdwatching on Anglesey is South Stack Cliffs on Holy Island, a beautiful reserve set against a spectacular stretch of dramatic sea cliffs.
+One of Anglesey’s top naturewatch spots for birdwatching on Anglesey is South Stack Cliffs on Holy Island.
+It’s a beautiful reserve set against a spectacular stretch of dramatic sea cliffs.
 You’ll get to see a multitude of seabirds, including Atlantic puffins, razorbills, common guillemots, kittiwakes, and other gulls, and the reserve’s other main attractions are the red-billed chough and the peregrine falcon.

 The Valley Wetlands, situated right beside RAF Valley, is a wonderful nature reserve where you’ll see wildfowl all year round.
 Keep an eye out for tufted ducks, pochards, shovelers, gadwalls, and little grebes on the lake among the reeds.